 Tips for Working at Home: 8.
 Create Small Deadlines

-This follows on from tip 7 – and can also help stop the dreaded procrastination!
+This follows from tip 7 – and can also help stop the dreaded procrastination!
 When you start the day, it seems like you have lots of time, and it can be easy to get sidetracked by the TV or the Telephone.
 Set targets for finishing pieces of work – e.g., “I will finish writing this blog by 11 am”.
 “I will complete this marketing activity by 1.00”.
 This helps to break up your day and keep you focused on the task.

 Tips for Working at Home: 9.
 Don’t Just Take a Day Off because things get tough!